China virus claims second life off mainland, Macau casinos told to close

 Hong Kong has confirmed 17 cases.
 The territory was badly hit by Severe Acute Respiratory Syndrome (SARS), a coronavirus that emerged from China in 2002, killed almost 800 people worldwide and cost the global economy an estimated $33 billion.

-Chinese data suggests the new virus, while much more contagious, is significantly less lethal although such numbers can evolve rapidly.
+Chinese data suggests the new virus, while much more contagious, is significantly less lethal, although such numbers can evolve rapidly.

-WHO director of global hazard preparedness Sylvie Briand said most who had died or suffered severe infections were people with underlying conditions or the elderly.
+WHO director of global hazard preparedness Sylvie Briand said most who had died or suffered severe infections were people with underlying health conditions or the elderly.

 Raising the prospect of another dispute as trade frictions were easing, Beijing on Monday accused the United States of spreading panic after it announced plans to block nearly all recent foreign visitors to China.